Ziyal/UploadImageTutorial-DotNetCore/README.md

-# .NET Core Image Upload Tutorial || CURRENTLY WIP
+# .NET Core Image Upload Tutorial

 This tutorial will show you how to upload multiple files to your sever with ASP.NET Core.